 Not that the ship is bad, mind you.
 Sure, the furnishings show their age; the ship doesn't have a modern look and scratches are evident in the wooden cabin furnishings and metal deck chairs.
 You won't find balcony cabins, let alone infinity pools and tricked-out thermal suites.
 But you also don't need them.
 Cabins are roomy and homey with tons of storage space and modern touches like flat-screen TVs and multi-sprayer showers.
 The alfresco Topside Restaurant with its wicker chairs and cozy dining nooks is the most pleasant place we've ever eaten on a cruise ship.
 The top-deck Balinese beds are crazy comfortable when you want to read or doze in the sun, and the small spa manages to squeeze in several treatment rooms (complete with top-notch Thai massage therapists), a sauna and salon area.
 The decks are teak, and the finishes throughout are classy -- no plastic sun loungers here.

 So, what are the downsides?
 Excursions can be canceled if the minimum number isn't achieved -- entirely possible on a ship that never carries more than 112 passengers.
-SeaDream II will rock and roll in rough seas; you'll feel the movement even in calm seas.
+SeaDream II will rock and roll in rough seas; you'll feel the movement even when it’s calm.
 And although the unstructured environment is great for passengers who like their independence and don't want a packed schedule of onboard events, there isn't much to do if it rains, other than read, play cards, watch movies or drink more cocktails.
 The ship is designed for warm weather -- and intended for folks who prefer to socialize over drinks rather than be entertained by scheduled activities.

 The biggest drawback is that once you cruise on SeaDream, you might never be able to go back to the bigger cruise ships, no matter how luxurious they are.
 Once you try yachting, cruising might not ever be the same.